 Maids Moreton has an organic and informal character, based on incremental development over time, rather than a planned character.
-There are 21 list entries (commonly known as listed buildings) in the Parish plus 2 scheduled monuments.
+There are 21 list entries (commonly known as listed buildings) in the parish plus 2 scheduled monuments.
+The village itself is designated as a Conservation Area (see Plan 5).